BriChavez/spark_fun/README.md

 ## License

-_{This code is the sole property of on Bri Chavez.
+_This code is the sole property of on Bri Chavez.
 You're more than welcome to use it, tho.
-I dont mind. if you have questions or encounter issues, email me at brianachavez@gmail.com}_
+I dont mind. if you have questions or encounter issues, email me at brianachavez@gmail.com_

 Copyright (c) _June 26 2022_ _BriChavez_